 Practice makes perfect and the more you prepare yourself for your driving test the more confident you'll be - and less likely to make mistakes.
 Put these driving test tips into practice a few times before you sign-up for the real thing.

-Each time you drive, can you:
+Each time you drive:

 - Show confidence in using the controls of the car

-- Leave the kerb safely - even in traffic
+- Leave the kerb safely

 - Perform a hill start without rolling back